 I am rather fond of the plant.
 Overall it's one of the smaller species, the leaves can be large in comparison with the spring flowers which tend to be a bit dumpy.
 It has a lovely fragrance.
 I find it comes easily from seed.
-I grow it under the staging in the greenhouse in shade - sadly I find it tends to lose vigour after a few years so I need to have a supply of young plants.
+I grow it under the staging in the greenhouse in shade and it seems to tick over in a quiet way there.